 This Genuine Moment holds you in the orbit of Riley and Louis’ conversation as they take clumsy steps to embrace emotional transparency with themselves and others.

-Let Men Tremble is a provocative work which shakes the patriarchy until its weak at the knees.
-The production is led…
+Your name Your email Subject Your message (optional) Let Men Tremble is a provocative work which shakes the patriarchy until its…

-THEM is a bold embrace of everyday people in the moments before they are displaced by war.
-La Mama Courthouse presents its…
+Your name Your email Subject Your message (optional) THEM is a bold embrace of everyday people in the moments before they…

-Review: Four Dogs and a Bone, Q44 Theatre (VIC) Xanthe Gunner in Four Dogs and a Bone.
-Image: Gabriella Rose-Carter….
+Your name Your email Subject Your message (optional) Review: Four Dogs and a Bone, Q44 Theatre (VIC) Xanthe Gunner in…

 ⭐ arts reading lists